hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/250923246v1-adaptive-token-weighted-differential-privacy-for-llms-not-all-tokens.md

 ---
 layout: default
-title: Adaptive Token-Weighted Differential Privacy for LLMs: Not All Tokens Require Equal Protection
+title: "Adaptive Token-Weighted Differential Privacy for LLMs: Not All Tokens Require Equal Protection"
 ---

 # Adaptive Token-Weighted Differential Privacy for LLMs: Not All Tokens Require Equal Protection